 The most important measure in controlling indoor air pollutants is to avoid passive and active smoking.
 Secondhand smoke increases the frequency and severity of symptoms in children with asthma.
 Parents/caregivers of children with asthma should be advised not to smoke and not to allow smoking in rooms their children use.
-In addition to increasing asthma symptoms and causing longterm impairments in lung function, active cigarette smoking reduces the efficacy of inhaled and systemic glucocorticosteroids71,72 (Evidence B), and smoking cessation needs to be vigorously encouraged for all patients with asthma who smoke.
+In addition to increasing asthma symptoms and causing longterm impairments in lung function, active cigarette smoking reduces the efficacy of inhaled and systemic glucocorticosteroids (Evidence B), and smoking cessation needs to be vigorously encouraged for all patients with asthma who smoke.
 Other major indoor air pollutants include nitric oxide, nitrogen oxides, carbon monoxide, carbon dioxide, sulfur dioxide, formaldehyde, and biologicals (endotoxin)73.
-However, methods to control or prevent exposure to these pollutants, such as venting all furnaces to the outdoors, and maintaining heating systems adequately, have not been adequately evaluated and can be expensive (Evidence D).
+Installation of non-polluting, more effective heating (heat pump, wood pellet burner, flued gas) in the homes of children with asthma does not significantly improve lung function but does significantly reduce symptoms of asthma, days off school, healthcare utilization, and visits to a pharmacist.